 READ MORE: My Experience Travelling to North Korea – The Truth of Visiting the DPRK

 With all this in mind, I made it a personal mission to NOT immediately dismiss travel to South Korea and leave too early.
-It deserved a chance.
-I cut my four or five weeks down to three and vowed not to leave a day sooner.
 I knew there were plenty of things to see and do in Korea emitting some level of cultural or adventurous interest and in each destination, I tried to find something positive, picturesque or historically relevant.

 What to Love about Travel in South Korea

 I didn’t have any particular South Korea itinerary, instead, I just landed in the capital ready for a sporadic adventure.
 I grew to love the arty side of Seoul, choosing the funky student-filled Hongdae as my base and enjoying the atmosphere of Itaewon and Gangnam that is best seen when the sun goes down.
 From huge markets, old villages, historical palaces, entertainment districts and shopping plazas, there was always something new to try to seek out daily.
-For those interested in the coffee scene, Seoul’s array of cafes and coffee roasters will most certainly keep you occupied.
+The neighbourhoods are diverse, and that alone, alongside the array of cafes and coffee roasters, will keep you occupied in the capital.

 Day Trips and Tours in Seoul